nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--conda-prefix` – indicates where the needed conda environments will be stored.
 Adding this option will also allow the same conda environments to be re-used when processing additional datasets, rather than making new environments each time you run the workflow.
 The value listed for this option, `${CONDA_PREFIX}/envs`, points to the default location for conda environments (note: the variable `${CONDA_PREFIX}` will be expanded to the appropriate location on whichever system it is run on).
 * `-j` – assigns the number of jobs Snakemake should run concurrently
 * `-p` – specifies to print out each command being run to the screen
+* `--cluster-status` – specifies a script for monitoring the status of jobs on a cluster, improving Snakemake's handling of job timeouts and exceeding memory limits
+   > This is an optional parameter that can be used on a SLURM cluster by adding `--cluster-status scripts/slurm-status.py` to the Snakemake command.

 See `snakemake -h` and [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/) for more options and details.